Esri/jsapi-resources/TROUBLESHOOTING.md

 ## Four triage steps

-There are four bsaic steps you can take to help isolate problems.
+There are four basic steps you can take to help isolate problems.

 **Step 1 – Review.** Examine the error message and the entire error dump.
 Most of the time there are clues in the error that will help solve the problem.
 Take note of when the error happens.
 Some errors only occur during the build process, others may only show up when you run the app in the browser, or only when the app is deployed to the production environment.